Elon Musk defends Twitter suspension of mainstream journalists who write about him

 Twitter also changed its rules to prohibit the sharing of another person’s current location without their consent.

-He said: "Any account doxxing real-time location info of anyone will be suspended, as it is a physical safety violation.
-This includes posting links to sites with real-time location info."
+“Any account doxxing real-time location info of anyone will be suspended, as it is a physical safety violation.
+This includes posting links to sites with real-time location info,” Mr Musk said.

 When questioned about the abrupt ban on the four journalists, the Tesla CEO responded saying: “Same doxxing rules apply to ‘journalists’ as to everyone else.”